 In addition, the websites of mountain huts contain a lot of useful information, especially about the hiking times to nearby huts and hiking levels.
 A beautiful website for instance is the site of the Büllelejochhütte in the Dolomites, in Italian Rifugio Pian di Cengia.
 You immediately will feel the urge to put on your mountain boots when looking at this website!

 Examples of multi-day hut hikes that are suitable for children

 The following multiday hikes are – in our opinion – suitable for children with some walking experience (and parents with just a little fear of heights).
 The daily distances are not too long on these hikes.
 If necessary you can do short extra climbs at almost all huts to make the hiking day more challenging, or you can go swimming.

 The description of the hikes includes some information about the facilities in the mountain huts.
 We advise you to check the facilities for each hut before you go on your hike.
 For example, it is very important to know if there is drinking water in the hut.
 Buying drinking water for 4 persons can be very expensive.
 It’s also useful to find out if you have to pay in cash, and where in the valley you can withdraw money before you start the trip.
 That did not always go smoothly for us.
 Before you know it, you will have to drive 20 km backwards to find an ATM.
 So calculate how much cash you are going to need and withdraw enough money, at least a day in advance.
 Don’t wait until the last minute to do this.

 Our experience is that you will have to multiply the walking times as indicated on the signposts by at least 1.5, usually even by 2 (especially in Switzerland).
 The hiking times that are mentioned on the signs and on hiking websites (like outdooractive) are very, very optimistic.
-You really do need that extra time with all the eating, swimming, peeing and pooping breaks and the slightly slower than average walking pace.
+You really do need to calculate in the extra time for all the eating, swimming, peeing and pooping breaks and the slightly slower than average walking pace.

 Booking mountain huts